orsanor/orsanor/README.md

 - 👋 Hi, I’m Jonathan Orsano !
 - 🌱 I’m currently learning javascript.
-- 👀 I’m interested in learn new tecnologies and levelup my skills on programming !
-- 💞️ I’m looking to collaborate on works that i can improve my skills.
 - 📫 How to reach me: email: orsanor@gmail.com

 <div align="center">